You are here

 - A supportive and positive team environment with supportive management

-Aboriginal & Torres Strait Islanders are strongly encouraged to apply.
+Aboriginal and Torres Strait Islanders are strongly encouraged to apply.

-It is a requirement that prior to commencing in this role, you must possess an Ochre Card (Working with Children Clearance) and a National Criminal History Check (within 3 months) or the ability to obtain one.
+Please Note: It is a requirement that prior to commencement of the role the successful applicant possess an Ochre card (Working with children clearance) , a National Criminal History Check ( within 3 months) and a current NT driver’s licence or the ability to obtain one.

 Expression of Interest - Member Directors